emiltayl/encrust/crates/encrust/README.md

 ## Limitations
 Encrust currently only offers obfuscation of certain simple data structures, most container types are not supported yet.
-Additionally, certain data are not obfuscated at the moment.
-For vectors and strings, the actual data is obfuscated, but the pointer to the data as well as the length and capacity fields are not.
+Additionally, certain data are not obfuscated.
+For vectors and strings, the actual data is obfuscated, but pointers to the data as well as the length and capacity fields are not.

+Encrusted data is `zeroize`d prior to being dropped.
+If you need to perform operations with the data prior to dropping it, the encrusted data should be wrapped in a struct.
+The drop logic can then be implemented for the outermost struct, which can access the encrusted data before it is zeroed.

+Encrust is created for obfuscation within an application, and not to communicate secrets between different applications.
+A proper cryptographic protocol is recommended if you want secure communications.

 License: MIT